 - Determine Unit Value of course you wish to take.
 The number of units for a course depends on hours worked or volunteered.
 Students can choose between 1 - 4 units

-- with the Internship and Work Experience Instructor
+- Schedule and attend a one on one orientation meeting with the Internship and Work Experience Instructor

 Paid Internships or Work Experience (75 hours/unit)